henryw374/clojurescript-library-consumers-test/README.md

 ```

 shows the available build targets.
-For each, run the task e.g. `make webpack` and open a browser at http://localhost:9000 and open the console.
+For each, run the task e.g. `make target-bundle` and open a browser at http://localhost:9000 and open the console.
 You should see a sensible message printed if the build succeeded.

 The top-level Makefile shows the commands used to compile for each build tool